sst/guide/_chapters/create-containers.md

 </div>
 {% endhighlight %}

-This tells this component to where to render it's child components.
+This tells this component where to render it's child components.

 Let's create our first container.
 It'll respond to the `/` route.

-Create a `src/containers` directory and add the following inside `src/containers/Home.js`.
+{% include code-marker.html %} Create a `src/containers` directory and add the following inside `src/containers/Home.js`.

 {% highlight javascript %}
 import React, { Component } from 'react';